Corporate Income Tax in Qatar

 - Do not miss the filing deadline.
 Late filing attracts penalties of QAR 500 per day, up to QAR 180,000.

 - Do not assume Qatari partnerships are fully exempt.
-Only the Qatari/GCC partner's share is exempt; non-Qatari shares are taxed.
+Only the Qatari/GCC partner's share is exempt; the non-Qatari share is taxed at 10%.

 - Do not ignore withholding tax obligations on payments to non-residents.